 As technology advances, it seems as though no one is without a cell phone, smartphone, PDA, tablet, GPS device, MP3 player or other gadget these days.
 While these items can certainly be useful for communication and entertainment in daily life, they are also a constant source of distraction — and it has become increasingly tempting for drivers to use cell phones while driving.
-Unfortunately, paying attention to gadgets and other distractions while driving leads to collisions every day in Rome, Calhoun and elsewhere in North Georgia — collisions that can seriously injure or even kill other drivers, passengers and innocent bystanders.
-If you or your loved one was hurt in an accident caused by someone texting while driving or otherwise distracted, an experienced Marietta attorney from Nicholson Phillips in North Georgia can help you obtain rightful compensation.
+Unfortunately, paying attention to gadgets and other distractions while driving leads to collisions every day — collisions that can seriously injure or even kill other drivers, passengers and innocent bystanders.
+If you or your loved one was hurt in an accident caused by someone texting while driving or otherwise distracted, an experienced attorney from our firm can help you obtain rightful compensation.

 Cell phone law

-Although handheld cell phone use while driving is permitted for adult motorists in Georgia, those under age 18 are considered novice drivers under Georgia cell phone law and are prohibited from using cell phones in any capacity, even hands-free.
+Only hands-free cell phone use while driving is permitted for adult motorists in Texas.
+Those under age 18 are considered novice drivers under Texas cell phone law and are prohibited from using cell phones in any capacity, even hands-free.
 Texting while driving and other similar actions, such as emailing, instant messaging and Internet browsing, are outlawed for all drivers, although emergency personnel and other drivers responding to emergencies are exempt from the texting ban.

 Using a cell phone and driving can lead to accidents